The Social Responsibility

 Negotiation of part of their lands located in the urban area, favoring the city’s growth with the construction of schools, supermarkets, shops and offices.

 Land Grant for construction of the extent UFPR University Campus in the city of Quedas do Iguaçu.

 In 2015, with the inauguration of the Guarapuava unit, a new development cycle was begun.
 600 direct jobs were created, and Araupel became one of the largest employers in the region.

 We can say that the company has been contributing to the regional development, providing raw material, inputs and energy to various sectors of the economy.

 It is a strategic component that defines requirements for the quality management system.
 It defines operations standards and promotes the monitoring and traceability of processes which favors greater integration between all company departments through a model of organizational levels of hierarchy.

 In 2016, reaching for continuous improvement for its services and products, Araupel won the right to use this quality seal – which is valid in more than 170 countries and has more than 1 million certified companies.
-The scope is based on the production and marketing of logs, rough-sawn lumber, S4S, blocks , blanks , boards , moulding, panels, door, window, stair and furniture components, biomass and pellets.
+The scope is based on the production and marketing of logs, rough-sawn lumber, S4S, blocks , blanks , boards , moulding, panels, door, window, stair and furniture components and biomass.

 Forest Stewardship Council® – FSC®